 The grouping of applications is based on how much trust an organization has in any given application and how each is treated based on the different levels of trust:

-Sanctioned – These apps provide IT teams the confidence to sanction and allow majority access based on the security measures the vendors take.
+- Sanctioned apps give IT teams the confidence to allow majority access based on the security measures the vendors take.
 They are likely SOC 2-compliant and commonly use encryption and/or single sign-on.

-7. Real-time threat intelligence on known and unknown threats to prevent new SaaS-based insertion points for malware “in the wild.”
+- Realtime threat intelligence on known and unknown threats to prevent new SaaS-based insertion points for malware “in the wild.”